suika2engine/suika2/doc/reference.md

 Sound volumes of these three channels are stored in each local save file.
 You can change the volumes frequently for sound production purpose.

-If you want to set global master volumes which are common between save files, you can use channel name in CAPITALS.
-When you set global master volumes, set fading time to 0.
+If you want to set "global volumes" which are common between save files, you can use channel name in CAPITALS.
+When you set global volumes, set fading time to 0.

+### Usage 1
-* Usage 1: Sets BGM volume to 0.5 in 1 second.
+Sets BGM volume to 0.5 in 1.0 second.
 ```
 @vol bgm 0.5 1.0
 ```

+### Usage 2
-* Usage 2: `bgm` can be abbreviated as `b`.
+`bgm` can be abbreviated as `b`.
 ```
 @vol b 0.5 1.0
 ```

+### Usage 3
-* Usage 3: Sets global master volume of BGM to 0.5
+Sets global volume of BGM to 0.5 (this is useful when you create sound config menu.)
 ```
 @vol BGM 0.5 0
 ```